shailiran/ATL_Tree/README.md

 # ATL_Tree

+## :deciduous_tree: Description:
-An implementation of an AVL Tree with distinct integer keys and info as part of data structures course.
+An implementation of an AVL tree with distinct integer keys and info as part of data structures course.